-As is illustrated in Fig.~\ref{fig:qse_2p1n}(a), the proposed method successfully converges to the exact energy at any atomic distance, even in the strongly correlated regime of atomic distance around 2.0 to 2.5 Å. Using the regularization technique described in Appendix~\ref{sec:reg}, we find that the proposed method can stably simulate the excited state energy within chemical accuracy of 0.0016Ha (see Fig.~\ref{fig:qse_2p1n}(b)).
+As is illustrated in Fig.~\ref{fig:qse_2p1n}(a), the proposed method successfully converges to the exact energy at any interatomic distance, even in the strongly correlated regime of interatomic distance around 2.0 to 2.5 Å. Using the regularization technique described in Appendix~\ref{sec:reg}, we find that the proposed method can stably simulate the excited-state energies within the chemical accuracy of 0.0016 Ha (see Fig.~\ref{fig:qse_2p1n}(b)).
 It is worth mentioning that we have chosen the number of truncated eigenvalues in $\widetilde{S}$ to be $n_{\rm lev}=20$ in this numerical demonstration.
 As $n_{\rm lev}$ is increased, the differences due to the choice of the reference state, either CISD or the ground state, tend to decrease.
-In large-scale simulations where one resorts to Monte Carlo sampling on a computational basis, we envision that the sampling error prohibits us from taking arbitrarily large $n_{\rm lev}$ so that a similar deviation is expected as well.
+In large-scale simulations where one resorts to Monte Carlo sampling on a computational basis, the statistical error from the sampling is one of the bottlenecks to achieve high accuracy~\cite{assaraf2017optimizing, choo2020}, and therefore we envision that we cannot take arbitrarily large $n_{\rm lev}$ so that a similar deviation occurs as well.